abmist/fintopicsnet/README.md

 `cd project_3`

 It's recommended to use a virtual environment (to keep isolated the dependencies required by this project).
-If you don't have it installed, you can do it using *pip* `pip install virtualenv`.
+If you don't have it installed, you can do it using *pip*:

+`pip install virtualenv`

 Here you have the instructions: [Virtual Environment - The Hitchhiker's Guide to Python] (http://docs.python-guide.org/en/latest/dev/virtualenvs/)